History of University of Saint Mary of the Lake/Mundelein Seminary

 In the following year, Cardinal George established the Liturgical Institute at the University of Saint Mary of the Lake.
 The Institute is dedicated to training, research, and publication in the fields of sacramental theology and liturgy.
 The Institute offers three programs: an M.A. in Liturgy, an M.A.
 (Liturgical Studies), and an S.T.L.

-Of particular note is the Feehan Memorial Library.
-Designated in 2010 as one of 250 World’s Great Libraries by the American Library Association, Feehan maintains some of the country’s finest collections in the fields of Patristics, Church History, and Canon Law.
-The Library holds over 200,000 volumes and over 430 subscriptions to journals in theology and related fields.
+Of particular note is the Feehan Memorial Library, which maintains some of the country’s finest collections in the fields of Patristics, Church History, and Canon Law.
+The Library holds over 215,000 volumes and over 430 subscriptions to journals in theology and related fields.
 Through the Library’s partnerships with the Association of Chicago Theological Schools (an ecumenical consortium of eleven seminaries) and the Consortium of Academic and Research Libraries in Illinois, students and faculty have further access to endless number of books or periodicals throughout North America.

 On the feast of the Immaculate Conception in 2004, Cardinal George dedicated the William and Lois McEssy Theological Resource Center.
 This addition to the Library increases storage capacity and study space, as well as bringing state of the art technology to the study of theology.